-Should any question arise as to whether a particular use of Federal funds by a Grantee (or subrecipient) would or might fall within the scope of this prohibition, the recipient is to contact OJP for guidance, and may not proceed without the express prior written approval of OJP.
+Should any question arise as to whether a particular use of Federal funds by a Grantee (or subgrantee) would or might fall within the scope of this prohibition, the recipient is to contact OJP for guidance, and may not proceed without the express prior written approval of OJP.

-15. Compliance with general appropriations-law restrictions on the use of federal funds (FY 2016)
+18. Compliance with general appropriations-law restrictions on the use of federal funds (FY 2017)

-The Grantee, and any subrecipient ("subgrantee") at any tier, must comply with all applicable restrictions on the use of federal funds set out in federal appropriations statutes.
-Pertinent restrictions, including from various "general provisions" in the Consolidated Appropriations Act, 2016, are set out at http://ojp.gov/funding/Explore/FY2016-AppropriationsLawRestrictions.htm, and are incorporated by reference here.
+The recipient, Grantee, and any subrecipient ("subgrantee") at any tier, must comply with all applicable restrictions on the use of federal funds set out in federal appropriations statutes.
+Pertinent restrictions, including from various "general provisions" in the Consolidated Appropriations Act, 2017, are incorporated by reference and are set out at https://ojp.gov/funding/Explore/FY17AppropriationsRestrictions.htm.